katzarov/backing-tracks-react/README.md

 - React 18
 - Redux Toolkit - Redux, RTK Query, createListenerMiddleware (like Redux Saga but much simpler)
-- React Router v6
+- React Router v6 - For some reason, I have low trust in the long term outlook of this project and its ideas.
-- MUI
+- MUI - I came a long way with undoing the materialui-ness out of it and making it look and feel like my own.
+But long term I am not sure if its the best solution...
+Maybe I can look at other solutions, unstyled comps like radix-ui and then just style with plain css or tailwind.
+I don't know yet.
+The pro is that a lot of companies I have been applying to are using it..
 - Wavesurfer.js
 - Vite

 ## Conventions

 As of now, it's a playground for ideas.., the whole project is.
-So don't take it too seriously, but the goal is: at some point I will come up with my own style for writing scalable and maintanable React apps.
+So don't take it too seriously.

 ### Folder Structure